loonix/aad_oauth/README.md

+# Additional Changes to the plugin

+## No Connection handler
 This code has a workaround for when the user does not have an internet connection, it will return 'no-connection'

 ```dart
  var login = await oAuth.login(lastSavedToken); // Type is Token
   if (login == 'no-connection') return null;
 ```

+## In case you want inner links on the login page to open on a new page
+On the link you want this to happen just add this param: `openNewPage=true`

+it will detect that page and open a browser page instead of opening the webview.

 # Azure Active Directory OAuth